Skip navigation

 Definitions

-Achievements relative to opportunity: Assessing achievements relative to opportunity involves evaluating the quality and impact of the staff member’s achievements having regard to the applicant’s career stage and trajectory and taking into consideration the impact of relevant personal circumstances.
+Achievements relative to opportunity (Guideline): Assessing achievements relative to opportunity involves evaluating the quality and impact of the staff member’s achievements having regard to the applicant’s career stage and trajectory and taking into consideration the impact of relevant personal circumstances.
 This supports appropriate evaluation of achievements in relation to productivity, the ability to participate in certain types of activities, and the consistency of activities or output over the period of consideration.

 The relevant personal circumstances include, but are not limited to: